khudgins/documentation/console/compute/servers.rst

 Expanded information regarding server attributes, including agent version (under Guest tab).

-.. note:: The Performance and Guest tabs are only visible with the enStratus agent installed.
+.. note:: The Performance and Guest tabs are only visible with the Enstratius agent installed.

 Logs
 ~~~~